Interview with Dr James Hendrie Burt. One

 NM: I hope it’s brought back some happy memories for you.

 JB: Oh, it has that.
 I have a lot of happy memories.
 I didn’t have really any nasty memories.
 We had odd disagreements with the odd people but on the whole I had a very good relationship with everybody.
 I never had any trouble with my staff and that and the only trouble I had was, was when I was leaving the Air Force.
 I was caught with the, I was with the Americans at the time and it was the blockade of Berlin.
-The Berlin Airlift when we thought we were going to have to fight the Russians again and the B29s of course were the ones who dropped the atom bomb.
-So they were you know kitted out for that I would say.
+The Berlin Airlift at the time when we thought we were going to have to fight the Russians again and the B29s of course were the ones who dropped the atom bomb.
+So they were you know kitted out for, for that I would say.
 But I thought I was due to be demobbed near October and that and they said, ‘Oh, no you have to stay on.’
 Moira had left and somebody had left and somebody had taken her flat over.
 She had gone back to Dundee.
 I was posted.
 This policeman told me that I had to stay on a bit more.
 A couple of months and that’s our [pause] but I complained about that and got posted to Binbrook instead so so that was it.

-NM: Ok.
+NM: Okay.

 JB: But no. Once I was there I enjoyed it.